Sonia Feigenbaum, Ph.D.

 Senior Vice Provost for Global Engagement and Chief International Officer

 Dr. Sonia Feigenbaum joined UT Austin in 2019, as inaugural senior vice provost for global engagement and chief international officer.
 During her tenure, she has led the rebranding of Texas Global to illustrate a broader vision for global engagement at UT and create a comprehensive virtual institutional global presence.
-She restructured and expanded operations to maximize growth by creating new units including Global Engagement and Strategy; Global Alumni Relations; Global Initiatives and Partnerships; and Global Programs and Innovation.
+She restructured and expanded operations to maximize growth by creating new units including Global Engagement and Strategy; Global Initiatives and Alumni Relations; and Global Programs and Innovation.
 In 2020, Dr. Feigenbaum led the vision for the publication of the first university biennial global engagement report and in 2021, UT Austin received the prestigious Senator Paul Simon Award for Comprehensive Internationalization.
 In 2022, she launched the first UT Austin Global Gateway in Mexico City.
 Dr. Feigenbaum has raised funds in excess $16M to implement on- and off-campus internationalization programs and negotiated new contracts with international partners in the U.S., Japan, South Korea, Panama, India, and Saudi Arabia.